Nikola Tsolov: Karting (2016–2021)

 The Bulgarian Lion (a nickname that he gained early in his career) started his karting career in 2016, supported by his father Dimitar.
 He became Republican champion in 2016 and 2017 in the Bulgarian Mini class.

-In 2018 he moved to the Italian championships.
+In 2018, Tsolov moved to the Italian championships.
 He won the WSK Open Cup in 60 Mini karts in 2019.
-He the came seventh in the CIK-FIA World Championship in OKJ in 2020, and was second in the 2021 WSK Final Cup in OK, driving for DPK Racing as part of Fernando Alonso's FA Racing team.
+He then came seventh in the CIK-FIA World Championship in OKJ in 2020, and was second in the 2021 WSK Final Cup in OK, driving for DPK Racing as part of Fernando Alonso's FA Racing team.
 Tsolov was invited by Alonso to drive alongside him, Pedro de la Rosa, Ángel Burgueño, and Alberto Fernandez in the 2021 edition of 24h Endurance race in Dubai, where they finished 3rd.

 Formula 4 (2022)

 After competing for Fernando Alonso's karting team for two years, Tsolov became one of the first drivers to join A14 Management along with Clément Novalak.
 Tsolov joined the F4 Spanish Championship for 2022 with Campos.
 He started the season at Algarve with a double pole.
-In the first race he finished 14th after a problem at the start, but he finished in fifth in the second race and won the third, along with setting the fastest lap in every race.
+In the first race, he finished 14th after a problem at the start, but he finished in fifth in the second race and won the third, along with setting the fastest lap in every race.
 He kept the good pace in the second round at the Circuito de Jerez by setting a pole position and a fastest lap in all three races, finishing second in the first race and winning second and third races, which took him to the lead of the championship.
 The next weekend at Circuit Ricardo Tormo he dominated the field, winning all three starts along with two pole-positions and another three fastest laps.
 Tsolov secured his championship win on 2 October, after finishing second in the third race at Circuito de Navarra, winning the title three races before the end of season.